 - Allow students moving from one state to another a smoother academic transition

 - Help students understand what is expected of them in terms of academic performance

-- Provides students with necessary skills and knowledge for college and the workforce
+- Provides students with the necessary skills and knowledge for college and the workforce

-The standards also provide benefit to parents, including:
+The standards also provide benefits to parents, including:

 - Facilitate communication between parents and teachers

 - Give parents accurate benchmarks they can help their children achieve

 - Assure parents' children get the same quality of education regardless of location

 According to the PTA website, common core standards are also a boon to teachers.
 These advantages include:

 - Facilitate the development of a curriculum that promotes a higher level of thinking